dotnet/docs/docs/csharp/tutorials/nullable-reference-types.md

 [!code-csharp[ReportResponses](../../../samples/csharp/NullableIntroduction/NullableIntroduction/SurveyResponse.cs#SurveyStatus)]

-Because `surveyResponses` is a non-nullable reference, type no checks are necessary before de-referencing it.
+Because `surveyResponses` is a non-nullable reference type, no checks are necessary before de-referencing it.
 The `Answer` method returns a non-nullable string, so choose the overload of `GetValueOrDefault` that takes a second argument for the default value.

 Next, add these three expression-bodied members to the `SurveyRun` class: